jruydemir/recipes/dumplings/malfoof.md

 =====

 Careful not to use too many lemons.
 Either two in the broth or one in the broth and one slice up over the malfoof.
+Also bottom malfoof were mushy the last time.
+Look into what could cause that.